Defining artifacts in Word

-The most efficient way is to determine the artifacts already in the creation program and to include them in the PDF export.
+Decorative and unimportant information must be marked as artifact so that it can be ignored by assistive technology (AT).
+The most efficient way is to determine artefacts already in Word and include them in the PDF export.

 Page-related artifacts in Word

 Page numbers, running titles, etc. are automatically marked as artifacts by Word during export if they have been placed in the header and footer area of the document.

 This also means that relevant content must not be placed in the header or footer.
 For example, if the title only exists in the header, it won’t not be output.

 In newer 365 versions of Microsoft Word, images can be marked as decorative.
 This will cause the selected image to be marked as an artifact during PDF export.

 In older versions this option unfortunately does not exist.
 You can read how this is done in Acrobat in “Create and check artifacts in Acrobat”.